ebzzry/ebzzry.github.io/src/git-github.md

 ### Participation

-If you want to contribute to a project, you'll need to work on a copy of that repository, then push changes to your own fork.
+If you want to contribute to a project, you’ll need to work on a copy of that repository, then push changes to your own fork.

 First, fork the project.
 Go to the project that you want to fork, then